hanxiaomax/Learncpp_CN/docs/18-11-printing-inherited-classes-using-operator<<.md

 	Base& b{ d };

 	std::cout << "b is a ";
-	b.print(); // messy, we have to break our print statement to call this function std::cout << '\n';
+	b.print(); // xian'de'za'luanmessy, we have to break our print statement to call this function std::cout << '\n';

 	return 0;
 }
 ```

-COPY

 In this lesson, we’ll look at how to override `operator<<` for classes using inheritance, so that we can use `operator<<` as expected, like this: